tud-hri/joan/paper/paper.md

 fully automated driving.
 One of the popular open-source simulators is CARLA (based on the Unreal-Engine); it provides a flexible and well-documented API, pre-trained automated driving models, common roadmap standards (OpenDrive), and is actively maintained.

-Silvera et al. extended Carla to support human-in-the-loop experiments [@Silvera2022].
+Silvera et al. extended CARLA to support human-in-the-loop experiments [@Silvera2022].
 They created an affordable driving simulator that can be used for human-AV interaction experiments which leverages the benefits of CARLA (for AV development).
 However, their software is restricted to specific hardware (both for human input and VR), and requires extensive programming to implement customized experiments because it lacks a general experiment framework.

 To address these issues, we introduce JOAN, an open-source framework for conducting human-in-the-loop driving experiments.
-JOAN interfaces with Carla, is written in Python, and can be fully controlled with a GUI.
+JOAN interfaces with CARLA, is written in Python, and can be fully controlled with a GUI.
 JOAN can be used with a variety of human input devices, among which game console controller (e.g., Xbox or PlayStation), a SensoDrive steering wheel [@sensodrive] (for including haptic feedback), or generic USB controllers (e.g., Logitech G920).
 JOAN includes a framework for experiment design to create and execute experiments, and provides reliable data acquisition.
 These features can be accessed through a